ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 and supporting systems are not robust or have been poorly maintained, leading to difficulty scaling or deploying updates, or poor uptime and reliability.

- **Documentation Debt** results when there s insufficient documentation,
+ **Documentation Debt** results when There'sinsufficient documentation,

 or the documentation is stale/inaccurate, which can make it difficult for team members to onboard a project.